skip to main content

 Where can I find my credit score?

-There are a couple of different ways to find out your credit score.
+There are a couple of different ways to find your credit score.
 It is important to note that the credit score you view may not be the same score or scoring model creditors use, according to the Consumer Financial Protection Bureau.

 Credit scores can vary depending on the credit scoring model and the information used to calculate the score.
 FICO and VantageScore are two popular credit score providers lenders may use.